QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

    - And compare it the value to ``148A2A993F0C746B48FA6C5C9A5D1B504E09A7CFBA3FB931A4DCF86FDA4EC9B1`` (**it has to exactly match for security reasons**).
 If it matches, feel free to continue the installation.
 If not, repeat the download to make sure it was not corrupted due to a network problem.
-If keeps on not matching it might be an attacker attempting to do something nasty to your system ñ Ask for support.
+If keeps on not matching it might be an attacker attempting to do something nasty to your system ‚Äì Ask for support.

    - **Note**: This is a workaround for installing the qubes windows tools on windows 10 since the standard way is broken.

 7. Install Qubes Windows Tools 4.0.1.3 by starting ``qubes-tools-4.0.1.3.exe``, not selecting the ``Xen PV disk drivers`` and the ``Move user profiles`` (which would probably lead to problems in Windows, anyhow).
-If during installation, the Xen driver requests a reboot, select ìNoî and let the installation continue - the system will be rebooted later.
+If during installation, the Xen driver requests a reboot, select ‚ÄúNo‚Äù and let the installation continue - the system will be rebooted later.

 8. Shut down Windows and wait until the VM is really stopped, i.e. Qubes shows no more activity.